-As part of their Key Stage 4 studies, students are required to learn a modern language.
+As part of their Key Stage 4 studies, students are encouraged to pursue their studies of a modern language.
 At Ballyclare High School, students may continue with both of the languages they are studying in Year 10 or they may decide to choose only one of them.
 Students are entered for GCSE examinations in French, German and Spanish with CCEA.
 It is hoped that the study of languages will be enjoyable and will promote a positive attitude towards other people and their culture.

 The content of the course is organised into three Contexts for Learning.
 These are outlined in more detail below: